edu-python-course/giver-spec/index.rst

 .. rubric:: Personal reminders

 Users with empty wish lists will be prompted to place something there.
-Similarly, dormant users users will be prompted to join an existing gift-giving campaign.
+Similarly, dormant users will be prompted to join an existing gift-giving campaign.

-.. rubric:: Administration can't get in the way
+.. rubric:: Administration can't interfere

 Site admins provide moderation for wish lists and support gift-giving campaigns.
 But they cannot create their own campaigns, or modify or remove